anhtri22303/uni-club/STUDENT_CHAT_ARCHITECTURE.md

      │
      ▼
 ┌─────────────┐
-│  Loading    │  (Fetching clubIds from localStorage) └─────┬───────┘
+│  Loading    │  (Fetching clubIds from sessionStorage) └─────┬───────┘
       │
       ├──────────┐